JanneMattila/www/docs/_posts/2024/05/2024-05-20-automation-powershell-tasks-with-container-apps.markdown

 [Arc-enabled Kubernetes and Microsoft Entra Workload ID]({% post_url 2024/05/2024-05-13-arc-enabled-kubernetes-and-entra-workload-id %}) because it shows how you can take this solution to elsewhere and still use the same managed identity and script file approach.
+Actually, this post gave me the idea to write that post.

 Okay, I admin, that to the people who are not so familiar with containers, this might feel complex solution.
 But I think in many scenarios,